Kishan-Pun/task-manager/README.md

 ## ▶️ How to Run the Project Locally

+## Note: The backend server must be running before starting the frontend.

 ### 📦 Backend Setup

 1. Navigate to the backend folder:
 - cd task-manager-backend
 - npm install
 - npm run dev

+### 📦 Backend Setup

 2. Navigate to the frontend folder:
 - cd task-manager-frontend